Skip to main content

 Resetting the controller

-• 2 quick flashes — WiFi credentials cleared.
+• Forget WiFi — the saved WiFi credentials are cleared.
 The controller reboots and stays connected to your account.

-• 3 quick flashes — Full factory reset.
-The controller wipes its local show, media, and config files, then reboots locked and ready to be re-paired.
+• Factory reset — the controller wipes its local show, media, and config files, then reboots locked and ready to be re-paired.

-If you release too early, no action is taken and the controller boots normally.
+If you let go before the first flash, no action is taken and the controller boots normally.

-See Front Button for the exact hold times.
+See Front Button for the exact hold times, and Boot Sequence for the full power-on light progression.

 warning